mbensmida/sphinx-poc/docs/Space/Create-Space.rst

    -  **Space Settings**: Allows the space manager only to edit the space.
       This application is invisible to space members, except the space manager.
-See `Managing space
-      settings <#PLFUserGuide.WorkingWithSpaces.ManagingSpaceSettings>`__
-      to know how to edit a space.
+See :ref:`Managing space settings <Manage-Space-Settings>` to know how to edit a space.

    -  **Members**: Displays the list of space members.